tytydraco/yessleep/out/Our_Search_for_a_Missing_Teen_Uncovered_the_Bayous_Horrifying_Secret_Part_1.md

 Asher and I spent the evening poring over the details that Therese had sent us.
 We sipped on cups of lukewarm coffee, our dining table transformed into a makeshift war-room, littered with photos, printouts of text conversations between Gabby and her mother, and screenshots of her social media activity.
 It was like trying to piece together a jigsaw puzzle without having any idea of what the final image should look like.

-Gabby seemed like an ordinary teenager - family photos, selfies with friends, chats about school, and weekend plans.
-We scrutinized each detail, looking for any clue, any hint that could lead us to her.
 The texts revealed nothing unusual.
 There were no heated arguments, no mention of a new boyfriend, or signs of a secret life.
-On social media, her posts were mundane and innocent.
-Just a regular teenager.
+On social media, her posts were mundane and innocent - family photos, selfies with friends, chats about school, and weekend plans.
+We scrutinized each detail, looking for any clue, any hint that could lead us to her.

 There was nothing that hinted at a motive for Gabby to run away, no signs of struggle at home, no obvious signs of depression or anxiety.
 She was a regular teenager, on the cusp of adulthood, full of potential, her life ahead of her.